The most efficient route to unlimited design variety

 IMD VARIOFORM® produces component parts with special 3D geometry in just one, highly efficient production step in roll-to-roll processing.
 Decoration, deforming, back-injection, and punching are done directly in the injection mold.

 The process combines IMD, deformation, and punching techniques as a step towards injection molding integration.
 Selection of surface design, shaping, and synthetic material is flexible.
-Just change the IMD VARIOFORM® foil rolls to process different single-image and continuous designs.
+Just change the IMD VARIOFORM® rolls to process different single-image and continuous designs.